iainquayle/birch/README.md

 );
 ```

-## metaprogramming
+## Metaprogramming

-compile time run and runtime compile metaprogramming will be supported.
+Compile-time run (CTR) and runtime compile (RTC) metaprogramming will be supported.

-compile time will be the method of choice for generics.
+Compile-time metaprogramming will be the method of choice for generics.
-runtime will offer alternate avenues for interfaces though partial application will be best for a number of reasons,
+Runtime metaprogramming will offer alternative avenues for interfaces, although partial application will likely be preferable for several reasons.
-and a massive benefit of runtime compile will be jit compilation targeting other compute devices such as gpus.
+A significant benefit of runtime compilation will be JIT compilation targeting other compute devices, such as GPUs.

-### first class ast
+### First-Class AST

-I would like the language moving forward to be able to neturally be able to generate and work on its own code.
+Ideally, the language should naturally support generating and operating on its own code.
 The exact way in which this will be accomplished is not yet decided,
-but a possibility is to make ast nodes built in types, and have syntax specific to accessing the ast at any symbol in the code.
+but one possibility is to make AST nodes built-in types, with specific syntax for accessing the AST associated with any symbol in the code.

-This does not mean that there will be runtime reflection, all code is immutable, but an ast can be constructed at compile time, or runtime,
-and used after it has been compiled.
+This does not imply runtime reflection—all code is immutable—but an AST can be constructed at compile-time or runtime and used after compilation.

-## side effects
+## Side Effects

-anything that deals with side effects, including networking, file io, and multithreading, will likely have some special operator, or keyword or syntax to access it.
+Anything dealing with side effects (including networking, file I/O, and multithreading) will likely require a special operator, keyword, or syntax.
-access to such things may look something like python futures, where they can be polled for completeness.
+Accessing such features might resemble Python futures, where operations can be polled for completion.
-this would work well for essentially all of these operations, and would be a unified way to handle them.
+This approach could work well for essentially all these operations, providing a unified handling mechanism.

-### multithreading
+### Multithreading

+## Compiler Hints

+The programmer will be able to provide hints to the compiler for possible optimizations, but likely primarily for ffi reasons such as enforcing C struct layout.
+This will be a late thing if ever.

-## style guide
+## Style Guide

-actual tabs for indentation, snake case for vars, camel case for functions, capital camel case for types, and screaming snake case for constants.
+Use actual tabs for indentation.
+Use snake_case for variables, camelCase for functions, CapitalCamelCase for types, and SCREAMING_SNAKE_CASE for constants.

-for function inputs, structs should be used when the order matters, or there is any ambiguity as to what an argument is.
+For function inputs, use structs when argument order matters or ambiguity exists.
-otherwise, currying may be used.
+Otherwise, currying can be used.

-variable names are preferred to be descriptive, and not heavily abbreviated unless the abbreviation is common.
+Variable names should be descriptive and not heavily abbreviated unless the abbreviation is common.

-## specification
+## Specification

 function:
 - assignee **=>** expression

 function_type:
 - expression **->** expression

 call:
 - expression **|>** expression
 - expression . expression

 Call also includes accessing a field of a product type.
 It will essentially be mimicking passing in a function, which retrieves a single field of a product type.

 if:
 - **if** expression **then** expression **else** expression

 block:
 - statement_list expression
 - **(** expression **)**

 statement_list:
 - statement **;**
 - statement **;** statement_list

 statement: